-- Violations may be referred directly to local authorities and/or action may be taken by the Director of Student Conduct.
+- Violations may be referred directly to local authorities and/or action may be taken by the Director of Residence Life and Student Conduct.
 The College will impose sanctions on students for violations of the Alcohol and Drug Policy (consistent with local, state and federal law).
 Sanctions may include administrative termination of the residence hall contract as well as other sanctions available through the judiciary process.
 These sanctions may include disciplinary warning, disciplinary probation, fines, restitution, and revocation of privileges or restriction of activities, disciplinary suspension and disciplinary expulsion.
 The local authorities may impose legal sanctions that may include incarceration and/or fines for those found guilty of violating the local, state, and federal law.

 You can find the penalties on the Federal Student Aid website.